thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 15 July 2022
+### Daily Rundown on Saturday, 16 July 2022

-- The average temperature today is 22.09˚C;
+- The average temperature today is 24.28˚C;
-- With highs of 23.51˚C and lows of 10.29˚C.
+- With highs of 26.12˚C and lows of 11.05˚C.
-- You can expect broken clouds for the day.
+- You can expect scattered clouds for the day.

 <!-- weather_marker ends -->